fabrizioserial/Design-Patterns-for-React/README.md

 ![](https://github.com/fabrizioserial/Design-Patterns-for-React/blob/main/main-background.png?raw=true)

 This project shows how can we apply Design Patterns to React.
 All of them has a Readme file where you can find the description of the pattern and the disadvantage of use it!

 ## What is a Design Pattern?

-A design pattern is a core of solution to a problem, that you can use it a million times over, without doing it the same way twice.
+Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.
 The pattern has four essentials elements:

 ### Name